familyjs/prettier-config/README.md

-# @navify/prettier-config
+# @familyjs/prettier-config

-Shared Prettier config used in Navify, Jigra, and Rindo projects.
+Shared Prettier config used in Family, Jigra, and Rindo projects.

 ## Usage